Implications of subconvexity bounds for the moments of zeta: Introduction

 it was conjectured (assuming the Riemann hypothesis) by Keating and Snaith \cite{KS} by analogy with the unitary case, and by Conrey and Ghosh \cite{CGh} and Conrey and Gonek \cite{CG} using conjectures on additive divisor sums, that

 where

 in which $G(z)$ is Barnes' $G$-function.
 In particular, the work of Keating and Snaith and Gonek, Hughes and Keating \cite{GHK} predicts that the factor $g_k(\log T)^{k^2}$ arises from the influence of the zeros and their distribution on the critical line $\sigma=1/2$, while the constant factor $a_k$ arises from the influence of the primes.
-More recently, building on work of Soundararajan \cite{S}, Harper \cite{H} has shown that the Riemann hypothesis alone implies that\footnote{The lower bound here holds unconditionally.}
+More recently, building on work of Soundararajan \cite{S}, Harper \cite{H} has shown that the Riemann hypothesis alone implies that

-The upper bound in (\ref{conj}) is known unconditionally only when $k\leq 2$.
+Lower bounds for $M_k(1/2,T)$ of the correct order of magnitude for all $k\geq 1$ were computed by Radziwiłł and Soundararajan \cite{RS} and for all $k>0$ by Heap and Soundararajan \cite{HS}.
+However, the upper bound in (\ref{conj}) is known unconditionally only when $k\leq 2$.
 The cases $k=1$ and $2$ are classical results of Hardy and Littlewood \cite{HL} and Ingham \cite{I}, respectively.
 The difficulties involved in computing $M_k(\sigma,T)$ increase not only with increasing $k$ on the critical line, but also as $\sigma$ decreases toward $1/2$ for each fixed $k\in\mathbb{N}$.
 However, in the region $1/2<\sigma<1$ where zeros are rarer (of course, the Riemann hypothesis predicts there are none), it is expected that $M_k(\sigma,T)$ is completely determined by the influence of the primes.
 Indeed, this is a consequence of the Lindel\"of hypothesis which we discuss below.

 Denoting by $d_k(n)$ the number of ways of writing $n$ as a product of $k$ factors, $M_k(\sigma,T)$ obeys a convexity principle as a function of $\sigma$, one consequence of which is that the statements